-One of the things you shouldn’t miss when visiting Sulu is island hopping in Panglima Tahil.
-Panglima Tahil is a municipality in Sulu with a small population.
-It’s home to several pristine islands which are perfect for beach lovers.
+One of the things you shouldn’t miss when visiting Sulu is island hopping.
+This province is home to several pristine islands which are perfect for beach lovers!

-We spent our first day in Sulu island hopping in Panglima Tahil, wherein we visited 3 islands: Lahat-Lahat Island, Silungan Beach (Bubuan Island) and Rahmat Dive Resort (Bangas Island).
+We spent our first day in Sulu on the boat.
+We explored 3 islands in Panglima Tahil — a municipality with a small population.
+These islands are Lahat-Lahat Island, Silungan Beach (Bubuan Island) and Rahmat Dive Resort (Bangas Island).